davemacdo/Composition-Curriculum/Comp I Class/MUC1101C Syllabus.md

 The following are not required, but may prove useful:

 * **An orchestration text**: We will not be dealing directly with orchestration in the class, but a basic understanding of instruments and voice types will prove useful.
 If you intend to study orchestration at UCF, the current textbook is Samuel Adler's _The Study of Orchestration_, but smaller references would also be acceptable for our purposes.
+* **Elaine Gould: _Behind Bars_**: This is an incredible resource on the best practices of music notation.
+You'd be surprised at how often our notation software gets things wrong!
+Gould's book will serve you for as long as you are preparing scores as a composer, arranger, or teacher.
 * New music listening and information sources:
     * [_NewMusicBox_](http://newmusicbox.org): Features interviews, essays, and news about new music.
     * [_Meet the Composer_](http://www.wqxr.org/#!/programs/meet-composer/): Podcast featuring interviews with living composers about their music.
 There are some great playlists here as well.